AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Create User`

-Create a User in the Tenant.
-This endpoint does not create an invitation for the User.
+Create a User in the tenant.
+This endpoint does not create an invitation for the user.
-            You will need to create an invitation in the respective endpoint for this User, otherwise they will not be able to finish the sign-up process.
-Users have unique Ids in a Tenant.
+            You will need to create an invitation in the respective endpoint for this user, otherwise they will not be able to finish the sign-up process.
+Users have unique Ids in a tenant.
-            Currently there is a limit of 50000 users per Tenant.
+            Currently there is a limit of 50000 users per tenant.
             For Windows Active Directory users, the externalUserId must be specified.

 ### Request